Characteristics of Freighter Voyages

 The cabins are outer cabins equipped with separate shower and toilets.
 Some cabins even have a separate living room.
 The view can be disabled by containers.
 If single cabins are not available, double cabins can often be obtained with an extra charge for single use.
 Most ships can have 2-5 passengers and some even have the space for up to 12 passengers.

 On nearly all the ships three meals per day are available for the passengers in the officer’s mess room.
 However, on a few smaller ships the meals are served in common rooms.
 Coffee and tea is free for the passengers.
 Soft drinks, beer, wine, alcoholic drinks and tobacco can be obtained from the captain or steward for cash payment.
-Alcohol is prohibited on some ships, please follow the instructions of the captain.
+Alcohol is prohibited on more and more ships.
+This also means that there is no alcohol available on board.
+Please note that for safety reasons only moderate consumption of alcohol is allowed, if at all, and please follow the instructions of the captain.

 You should join a freighter voyage only in good physical condition.
 There will be no doctor aboard your freight ship!
 Unrestricted ability to walk is mandatory for each passenger.
 Certain health restrictions (such as severely limited vision) make it impossible to go on a freighter voyage.
 Please contact us prior to booking if you have physical limitations.
 There is a pharmacy on board, the captain and officers can perform a first treatment in case of an emergency, until medical help is accessible.